 Two or more days after surgery

-General Follow all the steps above.
+☐ Follow all the step os above.

-Try to dress in your own clothes with the help of your occupational therapist.
+Dress in your own n clothes with the help of your occupational therapist.

-☐ Make sure you know how to care for your new knee once you return home.
+Make sure you ki now how to care for your new hip once you return home.

-Your care team will help you coordinate any equipment or services you may need once you leave the hospital.
+Your care team with once you leave the ill help you arrange for any equipment or services you may need e hospital.

-Your coach should:
+Your coach sh ould:

-Go to your therapy session to learn how to help with movement and exercises.
+Go to your the nerapy session to learn how to help with movement s.

-Bring any assistive devices to the hospital to have your therapy team assess and fit the equipment for you.

 Learn how to support you with:

-Medicines
+☐ Medicin es

-Bandage changes
+☐ Bandage e changes

-Bathing
+☐ Bathing

-Exercises, activity and equipment
+☐ Exercise es, activity and equipment

-Knowing the signs of infection and blood clots
+☐ Knowin g the signs of infection and blood clots

-Pid you know A leading knee surgeon found that patients reduce their knee stiffness by walking at least 150 feet at a time.
-He urges his patients to walk 250 feet by the time they leave the hospital.
+• Did you know A leading hip surgeon found that patients reduce their hip stiffness by walking at least 150 feet at a time.
+We urge our patients to walk 250 feet by the time they leave the hospital.
 If you can walk this distance, you should be able to make simple trips-like visiting a friend or going to therapy-as soon as you go home.